crosstalk/crosstalk-cli/README.md

 ## Sessions

-After you login using `crosstalk login [ACCOUNT_NAME]` the Crosstalk session token will be saved in your configuration file `config/config.json` under field `crosstalkToken`.
+After you login using `crosstalk login [ACCOUNT_NAME]` the Crosstalk session token will be saved in your configuration file specified by `$CROSSTALK_CONFIG` (if defined), otherwise `~/.crosstalk.config`, under field `crosstalkToken`.
 When you logout via `crosstalk logout`, the token will be deleted.